 The park's base funded budget for Fiscal Year (FY) 2011 was $4,906,000, and in FY2012 was $4,840,500.

 A comprehensive analysis of park visitation, staffing and budget was prepared in 2005.

-For a more detailed break-down of visitation numbers:
+For a more detailed break-down of visitation numbers by park: